PNNL-Comp-Mass-Spec/MASIC-Results-Merger/bin/Readme.txt

-The MASIC Results Merger reads the contents of a tab-delimited peptide hit results file (e.g. from Sequest, XTandem, or Inspect) and merges that information with the corresponding MASIC results files, appending the relevant MASIC stats for each peptide hit result
+The MASIC Results Merger reads the contents of a tab-delimited peptide hit results file (e.g. from Sequest, XTandem, or MSGF+) and merges that information with the corresponding MASIC results files, appending the relevant MASIC stats for each peptide hit result

-The input file will typically be a first hits or synopsis file, where the second column is scan number.
+The input file should be a tab-delimited file with scan number in the second column (e.g. Sequest Synopsis or First-Hits file (_syn.txt or _fht.txt), XTandem _xt.txt file, MSGF+ syn/fht file (_msgfdb_syn.txt or _msgfdb_fht.txt), or Inspect syn/fht file (_inspect_syn.txt or _inspect_fht.txt).

 However, any tab-delimited text file can be used for the input; you can define which column contains the scan number using the /N switch, e.g. /N:1 indicates the first column contains scan number.

 The program will use the name of the input file to find the corresponding MASIC result files, looking in the same folder as the input file.
 To specify